zoythum/RISC-V-Parser/README.md

 The instruction decoder is tasked with recognizing the families of instructions and normalizing their dishomogeneous arguments syntax into a well-defined data structure representing the opcode, the registers and the immediate values of the passed instruction line.

 ## Json compatibility
-It's possible to export the internal structure to a JSON file, thus making this library interoperable with other software.
+As previously stated, it is possible to export the internal structure to a JSON file, thus making this library interoperable with other software.
 In order to create such file, it's necessary to link `rvp-utility-json` component and use the `export_to_json` function.
 This requires two parameters:
 * a valid `line_encaps` structure
 * a `FILE` pointer.